 Symptoms may vary in certain populations.
 Newborns and infants may not show any signs of the infection.
 Or, they may vomit, have a fever and cough, or appear restless, sick, or tired and without energy.

 Older adults and people who have serious illnesses or weak immune systems may have fewer and milder symptoms.
 They may even have a lower than normal temperature.
 If they already have a lung disease, it may get worse.
 Older adults who have pneumonia sometimes have sudden changes in mental awareness.

-Often, people who have pneumonia can be successfully treated and not have complications.
-But some people, especially those in high-risk groups, may have complications such as:
+Often, people who have pneumonia can be successfully treated and do not have complications.
+Possible complications of pneumonia may include:

-- Lung abscesses.
-An abscess occurs if pus forms in a cavity in the lung.
-An abscess usually is treated with antibiotics.
+- Lung abscesses. usually are treated with antibiotics.
 Sometimes surgery or drainage with a needle is needed to remove the pus.

 - Pleural effusions, empyema, and pleurisy.
 These painful or even potentially fatal complications can occur if pneumonia is not treated.
 The pleura is a membrane that consists of two large, thin layers of tissue.
 One layer wraps around the outside of your lungs and the other layer lines the inside of your chest cavity.
 Pleurisy is when the two layers of the pleura become irritated and inflamed, causing sharp pain each time you breathe in.
 The pleural space is a very thin space between the two pleura.
 Pleural effusions are the build-up of fluid in the pleural space.
 If the fluid becomes infected, it is called empyema.
 If this happens, you may need to have the fluid drained through a chest tube or removed with surgery.